- Search The Registry

 - My Account

-Bush then transferred ownership of the company to the new venue and the group became the Lafayette Players.
-At the height of their success, from 1919 to 1921, four traveling companies were created.
-The company was continually active until 1923 when film adaptations undercut live entertainment.
-The name Lafayette Players was used by some successor groups until 1928, a Lafayette Players group in Los Angeles was active between 1928 and 1932.
+Bush then transferred ownership of the company to the new venue, and the group became the Lafayette Players.
+Four traveling companies were created at the height of their success from 1919 to 1921.
+The company was continually active until 1923, when film adaptations undercut live entertainment.
+Some successor groups used the name Lafayette Players until 1928, and a Lafayette Players group in Los Angeles was active between 1928 and 1932.

 The Lafayette Players presented over 250 abbreviated Broadway or classic stage productions weekly; very few were called Race Plays.
 Their works often shared the show with vaudeville acts and some movies.
 Some of the more famous players with Lafayette were Charles Gilpin, Evelyn Preer, and Clarence Muse.